 The advanced refund resulted in an economic loss of approximately \$199,495 and a difference between the reacquisition price and the net carrying amount of the old debt of approximately \$40,865.
-The difference, reported in the accompanying financial statements as Deferred Outflows of Resources, is being charged to interest through the fiscal year ended June 30, 2025, using the straight line method.
+The difference, reported in the accompanying financial statements as Deferred Outflows of Resources, is being charged to interest through the fiscal year ended June 30, 2025, using the straight-line method.

 Interest is payable semi-annually on June 1st and December 1st of each year commencing June 1, 2014, with interest rates ranging from 2.00% to 5.00%.
-Principal payments are scheduled to commence on December 1, 2014, and continue through December 1, 2024.
+Principal payments commenced on December 1, 2014, and continue through December 1, 2024.
 The revenue COP is secured by a pledge of District revenues.

-The capital improvement projects intended to be financed from \$5,540,575 of the COP proceeds include:
+The capital improvement projects financed from \$5,540,575 of the COP proceeds include:

-- Improvements to the Corona del Mar Water Treatment Plant for process enhancements; - Distribution system reliability improvements, including booster systems upgrades, new valves, system interconnection improvements and mainline replacements; - Meter replacements; - Well augmentations to support groundwater pumping and injections capabilities; - Renewable energy generating projects; and - Other plant and infrastructure replacements.
+- Improvements to the Corona del Mar Water Treatment Plant for process enhancements; - Distribution system reliability improvements, including booster systems upgrades, new valves, system interconnection improvements, and mainline replacements;